-Interest on the Notes will accrue from the date of original issuance or, if interest has already been paid, from the date it was most recently paid.
+Interest on the Notes will accrue from July 15, 2010.
 Interest will be computed on the basis of a 360-day year comprised of twelve 30-day months.

 Methods of Receiving Payments on the Notes

 If a noteholder holds at least \$2.0 million aggregate principal amount of Notes, such holder may give wire transfer instructions to Icahn Enterprises and the Issuers will instruct the trustee to pay all principal, interest and premium, if any, on that holder's Notes in accordance with those instructions.
 All other payments on the Notes will be made at the office or agency of the paying agent and registrar unless the Issuers elect to make interest payments by check mailed to the noteholders at their address set forth in the register of holders.
 In addition, all payments will be subject to the applicable rules and procedures of the settlement systems (including, if applicable, those of the Euroclear System ("Euroclear") and Clearstream Banking, S.A. ("Clearstream")), which may change from time to time.